FAQs

 5. From the Registration Menu, click Student Detail Schedule.

-You can see this information in the current undergraduate catalog .
-You may also log into myTSU to access Degree Works to see your progress towards degree completion.
+This information is in the current undergraduate catalog or degree maps page.
+You may also log into myTSU to access Degree Works or click here to see your progress toward degree completion.
 Please remember that knowledge of a degree does not substitute for academic advising.
-You may also access Degree Works here .

 1. On-Ground

-Your course will require traditional attendance in an on-ground classroom setting and will meet during regularly scheduled times.
-The course will also list a physical location.
+Your course will require traditional attendance in an on-ground classroom setting.
+It will meet during regularly scheduled times and list a physical location.
 The instructional method is conventional (CON).

 2. Online/Remote